 Pop’s Pizza & Sport

-I have to admit, if I wasn’t in a hurry to find a place close to the hotel in between meetings, I probably wouldn’t go to a place with “sport” in its name… And boy, would I be wrong!
+I have to admit, if I weren’t in a hurry to find a place close to the hotel in between meetings, I probably wouldn’t go to a place with “sport” in its name… And boy, would I be wrong!

-Located on Breg, next to beautiful Novi trg, this little gem of a place is not only the perfect place for people-watching with gorgeous views of the river, but it also makes one of the best pizzas I have ever had in entire my life!
+Located on Breg, next to beautiful Novi trg, this little gem of a place is not only the perfect place for people-watching with gorgeous views of the river, but it also makes one of the best pizzas I have ever had in my entire life!

-Defined by Pop’s themselves as “Gourmet Neapolitan Pizza meets Brooklyn Style”, the beauty of these pizzas come from their 100% sourdough (kneaded by hand, fermented for 48 hours and baked for only seconds) and top quality ingredients… and I’m here for it!
+Defined by Pop’s themselves as “Gourmet Neapolitan Pizza meets Brooklyn Style”, the beauty of these pizzas comes from their 100% sourdough (kneaded by hand, fermented for 48 hours and baked for only seconds) and top quality ingredients… and I’m here for it!